The Five Best Budget Hacks For Travelling Through The United States

 If you’re after a private room, the same advice applies.
 America’s best mid-range deals are usually found on Airbnb and the good ones go months in advance.
 Rock up to New York in the middle of summer with nowhere to stay and you’ll probably end up paying a few hundred for a bed at the Hilton.

-New York, I love but you’re bringing my bank balance down.
+New York, I love you but you’re bringing my bank balance down.
 Sadly, some parts of the USA – we’re talking LA, San Francisco and Hawaii too – cost a whole lot more to sleep in than others.
 That doesn’t mean you shouldn’t go!
 But it does make sense to balance your nights in the Big Apple with time spent somewhere a little cheaper.

 Generally speaking, the South will set you back less than elsewhere in the States (a special shout-out here goes to the budget paradise of New Orleans).
 An entire week spent camping in one of America’s incredible national parks won’t cost you much more than a single night in a NYC hostel bed, which is a great excuse to get out of the city and up close with nature.